dwrobel/flatcam/README.md

 - modified generate_milling method which had issues from the Python3 port (it could not sort the tools due of dict to dict comparison no longer possible).
-- modified the 'default' postprocessor in order to include a space between the value of Xcoord and the following Y
+- modified the 'default' preprocessor in order to include a space between the value of Xcoord and the following Y
 - made optional the using of threads for the milling command; by default it is OFF (False) because in the current configuration it creates issues